 Armor loses to Amor.

 I won't become an Adult either.
 We'll run the ship in this new, flexible, human form, and make love, and wear the very bluest magic socks.

-"Bluestocking" in 20th Century American slang meant a prude, but I'm pretty sure my dream was thinking of the Kalevala, the Finnish national myth-cycle, in which blue stockings are a sign of spiritual and magical power.
+"Bluestocking" in 20th Century American slang meant a prude, but I'm pretty sure my dream was thinking of the Kalevala, the Finnish national myth-cycle, in which blue stockings are a sign of shamanic magic.

-The stumpy creatures and their rebellion against metamorphosis echoes a book by Madeleine L'Engle in which organelles in a boy's lung-cells are tempted by the Devil not to mature into their rooted adult form, making the boy short of breath.
+The stumpy creatures, and their rebellion against metamorphosis, echo a book by Madeleine L'Engle in which organelles in a boy's lung-cells are tempted by the Devil not to mature into their rooted adult form, making the boy short of breath.
 His sister has to go down into his cells and argue the case for maturation, even though it means losing their freedom of movement.
-Their debate had Christian overtones--submit, lose the world, and gain your soul.
+Their debate had Christian overtones--submit, grow up, lose the world to gain your soul.

-But my dream turns the idea on its head--argues that rebellion against our sacrifice-oriented, eye-for-an-eye religions, even if it seems like an adolescent refusal to mature, is justified--rebellious teens are better than the rigid adults the Old Way cranks out.
+But my dream turns the idea on its head--argues that rebellion against sacrifice-obsessed, eye-for-an-eye religions, even if it seems like an adolescent refusal to mature, is justified--rebellious teens are better than the rigid adults the Old Way (and the Old World) cranks out.
 Healers like Tia, versus... hurters.
 Funny how we never use that word.
 We divide them up into factions, by their reasons and methods.
 But when you get down to it, why distinguish between a drunk dropping bottles on his kids, and a mullah who persecutes a child for healing the sick?
 They're both hurters.